-- a weighted average of 8.0 for all elements of the Master degree programme.
-This weighting is based on the credits; - not any part of the degree programme can be assessed with a grade less than a 7.0 in OSIRIS; - at the first assessment the grade for the Master's (research) project must be 8.0 or higher; - the initial grade for the work placement, if applicable, must not be lower than 8.0.

-Exemptions do not count towards a degree with distinction
+- a weighted average of 8.0 for all elements of the Master's degree programme.
+This weighting is based on the credits; - the weighted average mark is calculated using the final marks for the elements of the degree programme; - not any part of the degree programme can be assessed with a grade less than a 7.0 in OSIRIS; - at the first assessment the grade for the Master's (research) project must be 8.0 or higher; - the initial grade for the work placement, if applicable, must not be lower than 8.0; - the final examination of the Master's Degree Programme has been passed within one year.
+Exemptions do not count towards a degree with distinction.

 Grades given for courses of other degree programmes, including those at foreign universities, only count if permission is sought from the Board of Examiners prior to the start of the courses.
 The student, of whom the board of examiners has concluded that he has perpetrated fraud, shall not be awarded with distinction (cum laude).